 - Your device must be running iOS 12.0 or later

 - The tool is experimental on the following handsets: iPhone 5s, iPad mini 2, iPad mini 3, iPad Air

-- Cydia is installed by default, but other package managers will be added as options in the future
+- Cydia is installed by default, but other package managers will be optional in the future

 How to jailbreak with checkra1n

 If you meet all the criteria above and you’re ready to jailbreak with checkra1n, then follow the steps below: